 After spending a substantial amount of time in social distancing and isolation, this summer may lead you more than normal to want to travel to visit relatives, or to simply experience a change of scenery, plus some pleasant activities.
-And if you provide care for a family member with Alzheimer’s or dementia, having a senior loved one accompany you can be a viable option, with some preplanning.
+And if you provide care for a family member with Alzheimer’s in Kansas City or the nearby areas, having a senior loved one accompany you can be a viable option, with some preplanning.

 - Don’t rush.
 Pack enough extra time in your schedule to allow you to move at the pace that is most comfortable for your loved one, as well as provide sufficient downtime when you reach your destination in order to permit him or her to relax and adapt to the change.

 - Bring paperwork.
 If you do not currently have a document in place that details each of your loved one’s medications, healthcare provider and emergency contact info, allergies, etc., now is time for you to create one, and bring a copy along with you.

 - Include identification.
 Make sure your family member wears an ID bracelet, or that his / her clothing, shoes, luggage, etc. are labeled clearly with his or her name and an emergency phone number.
 A list of the senior’s medical conditions should always be tucked into his or her wallet as well.

 - Stay in close proximity to home.
 It’s best for someone with dementia to limit travel time to ideally no more than four hours.
 In case your journey will require more lengthy time in transit, bring along another dependable family member, or a professional caregiver from Hearts at Home In-Home Care, to assist.